Forever Chemicals: What Are They?

 A food web describes who eats whom in an ecosystem.
 Every creature in the food web plays a crucial role and even minor changes may disturb the ecosystem.

 The otter food web is one such example and is divided into five trophic levels (TLs).
-Plants and algae (TL 1) are eaten by plankton and snails (TL 2), which are consumed by small fish (TL 3), devoured by larger fish (TL 4), ultimately ingested by apex predators like otters (TL 5).
+Plants and algae (TL 1) are eaten by plankton and snails (TL 2), which are consumed by small fish (TL 3), devoured by larger fish (TL 4), and ultimately ingested by apex predators like otters (TL 5).

 When humans release pollutants into the environment, they are ingested by animals.
 But instead of getting eliminated, these toxins remain in the animal’s body and accumulate - this is known as bioaccumulation